hardikp/hardikp.github.io/booknotes/daring_greatly.md

 * What's the most significant barrier to creativity and innovation?
 It's the fear of introducing an idea and being ridiculed, laughed at and belittled.
 It's the fear of failing when trying something new.
 * From blame comes shame and then hurt, denial, anger and retaliation.
 Blacme is simply the discharging of discomfort and pain.
 If blame is a pattern in your culture, shame needs to be addressed as an issue.
 Related to blame is the issue of cover-ups.
 * Lack of feedback is cited as one of the major problems with most organizations.
+* Wholehearted parenting is not having everything figured out and passing it down.
+It's about learning and figuring things out together.
+* Wholeheartedness is like the north star.
+We never really arrive, but we certainly know we are headed in the right direction.
+* Perfectionism is not striving for excellence or reaching one's best self.
+It's about valuing what other people think over what you think or how you feel.
+* Normalizing helps shame resilience.
+Talking about and sharing experiences (i.e. normalizing) helps.